 Plan some lunch or dinner dates with relatives, friends, or coworkers or go out on your own.
 It’s time to check out that new cafe or restaurant that you always wanted to go to.
 You might feel better if you have something to look forward to.
 Actually, you’ll definitely feel better.

-The basic principle of mindfulness is not to focus so much on the past and more on the here and now.
-You’re wasting time by continuing to be angry about something that is in the past.
-Tell yourself that thinking about the past really won’t change anything no matter how much you think about it.
-Try to focus on something nice and peaceful instead.
+The basic principle of mindfulness is not to focus so much on the past or the future, and instead focus more on the here and now – the present.
+You’re wasting energy by continuing to be angry about something that is in the past, or worrying about something that it is in the future that may never happen.
+Try practicing Mindfulness by focusing on the present moment instead.

 You can alleviate depression by showing interest in other people.
 Ask people about everyday stuff like what they did over the weekend, what they are working on now, how their kids are or how their elderly parents are doing.
 You’ll find people have interesting stories to tell when you least expect it.
-And even if they don’t (you’re barely keeping yourself from yawning), it’ll offer a welcome distraction.
-Asking questions will result in brain activity that is similar to real curiosity.
+And even if they don’t, it’ll offer a welcome distraction.
+Asking questions results in brain activity that is similar to real curiosity.

 7. Find something to do